RULES OF ORDER FOR THE COLLEGE OF ARTS AND SCIENCES FACULTY FACULTY COUNCIL (CASFC) AND CAS FACULTY COMMITTEES

 F.9.1 Meeting Rules Meetings of the CAS general faculty shall be conducted according to Robert’s Rules of Order.

-F.9.2 CAS General Faculty Meeting Chair The CASFC President shall normally preside at CAS general faculty meetings.
+F.9.2 CAS General Faculty Meeting Chair The CASFC Chair shall normally preside at CAS general faculty meetings.

 F.9.4 Quorum One half plus one of the members of the CAS full-time instructional faculty, representing at least ten departments, shall be a quorum for the transaction of business.
 A smaller number may only adjourn.